vjz3qz/cars-release-app/README.md

 $ honcho start -f Procfile.dev
 ```

-Create a `.env` file in the root of the project and add the following:
+Create a `.env` file in the root of the project with the following contents:

 ```txt

 ```

-## React Production Build
+## React/Flask Production Build

-When working in the **development** environment, a typical workflow for adding
-new features to a React application is something like this:

-- Run `npm start` to run a development server.
-- Make changes to the app by editing the files.
-- View those changes in the browser.

-### Building a Static React App

-**1.** Build the production version of our React app:

 ```console
 $ npm run build --prefix client